benvrhyn/PowerBI_Fuel_Optimisation_DMAIC_Project/README.md

-# ⛽ Fuel Efficiency Optimization Dashboard – Power BI DMAIC Case Study
+# ⛽ Fuel Efficiency Optimization Dashboard – Power BI DMAIC + CRISP-DM Case Study

 ### 🎯 Objective
 This project demonstrates a structured approach to solving business challenges in Power BI by applying a **hybrid methodology** that combines two powerful frameworks: